WolBanking77: Wolof Banking Speech Intent Classification Dataset: Related work

-The authors \citet{casanueva_efficient_2020} explored few-shot learning scenario in addition to the creation of the Banking77 dataset with 77 intents and 13,083 examples.
-ArBanking77 \citet{jarrar_arbanking77_2023} is the Arabic language version of the Banking77 dataset \citet{casanuevaEfficientIntentDetection2020a} in which the authors carried out simulations in low-resource settings scenario by training their model on a subset of the dataset.
-Other recent contributions to low-resource languages have been made, the authors \citet{mastel_natural_2023} used Google Cloud Translation API to translate the ATIS dataset \citet{price_evaluation_1990} in Kinyarwanda and Swahili which are languages spoken by approximately 100 million people in East Africa. \citet{moghe_multi3nlu_2023} publish a dataset called MULTI3NLU++ for several languages including Amharic. \citet{kasule_luganda_2024} propose a voice command dataset containing 20 intents in Luganda with the aim of being deployed on an IoT device.
+The authors \citet{casanuevaEfficientIntentDetection2020a} explored few-shot learning scenario in addition to introducing the Banking77 dataset, which contains 77 intents and 13,083 examples.
+ArBanking77 \citet{jarrar-etal-2023-arbanking77} is the Arabic language version of the Banking77 dataset \citet{casanuevaEfficientIntentDetection2020a} in which the authors conducted simulations in low-resource settings scenario by training their model on a subset of the dataset.
+Other recent contributions to low-resource languages have been made, the authors \citet{mastel_natural_2023} used Google Cloud Translation API to translate the ATIS dataset \citet{price_evaluation_1990} in Kinyarwanda and Swahili which are languages spoken by approximately 100 million people in East Africa.
+Similarly, \citet{moghe-etal-2023-multi3nlu} introduced the MULTI3NLU++ dataset for several languages including Amharic. \citet{kasule_luganda_2024} proposed a voice command dataset containing 20 intents in Luganda, designed for deployment on IoT devices.